HIPAA NOTICE OF PRIVACY PRACTICES

 You have the following rights regarding your PHI that we maintain.
 Please contact the Privacy Officer at the address listed below (under “Contact Person”) to obtain the appropriate form to exercise these rights.

 - Right to request restrictions.
 You may request restrictions on certain uses and disclosure of your PHI.
-However, we are not required to agree to your request, except for requests to restrict disclosures to a health plan for purposes of ______ when you or someone on your behalf has paid in full out-of-pocket for your care and when the disclosures are not required by law.
-If we do agree, we will comply with your request unless the information is needed to provide you emergency treatment.
+However, we are not required to agree to your request, except for requests to restrict disclosures to a health plan when you or someone on your behalf has paid in full out-of-pocket for your care and when the disclosures are not required by law.
+If we do agree, we will comply with your request unless the information is needed to provide you with emergency treatment.

 - Right to receive confidential communications.
 You have the right to request that we communicate with you through alternative means or locations.
 We will not request that you provide reasons for your request and will accommodate your reasonable

-requests.
 We may require you to provide information on how payment will be handled and an address or other method to reach you.
 Requests must be made in writing.

 - Right to inspect and copy your health information.
-You have the right to inspect and copy your PHI that is used to make decisions about you, including your medical record and billing records, by making a request in writing.
+You have the right to inspect and copy the PHI that is used to make decisions about you, including your medical record and billing records, by making a request in writing.
 If you request a copy of your health information, we may charge a reasonable fee for our labor and supply costs for creating the copy and postage, if applicable.
 If your information is stored electronically and you request an electronic copy, we will provide it to you in a readable electronic form and format.

 - Right to amend health care information.
 You have the right to request that we amend our records, if you believe that your PHI is incorrect or incomplete.
 We may deny the request if it does not include a reason for the amendment and for certain other reasons, including that the records are accurate and complete.
 Requests must be made in writing.